Ski travel insurance

 What does ski holiday insurance cover?

-Along with all the basics you’d expect from a standard travel insurance policy (for example, cover for lost or stolen luggage, cancellation and medical costs), travel insurance with ski cover is tailored to include extra protection for skiers and their equipment.
+Ski travel insurance gives you all the basics you’d expect from a standard travel insurance policy.
+For example, cover for lost or stolen luggage, cancellations and medical costs.
+But ski insurance cover is tailored to include extra financial protection for skiers and their equipment.

 A good ski travel insurance policy should cover: